 What Does it Entail?

 Are you up to the Texas Master Naturalist challenge?
-Training begins March 2, 2021 and continues each Tuesday from 6:00 to 9:00 p.m. and continues for 13 weeks through May 25, 2021.
-Class size is limited to 30 people.
+Training usually begins in February and continues each Tuesday from 6:00 to 9:00 p.m. and continues for 13 weeks.

 - 40 hours of study in online classroom sessions that will allow for student interaction — see the graphic below for specifics, or scroll down here.